jtonglet/jtonglet.github.io/_pages/cv.md

   * **89.92%** *Summa Cum Laude with the Congratulations of the Board of Examiners* (best grades of the promotion)
   * Major in Speech and Language Technologies
   * Courses : Fundamentals of AI, Linguistics & AI, Speech Science, Information Retrieval, Speech Recognition, Language Engineering, Reinforcement Learning
-  * Thesis : SEER: A Knapsack approach to exemplar selection for In-Context HybridQA, accepted as a long paper at EMNLP 2023
+  * Thesis : SEER: A Knapsack approach to exemplar selection for In-Context HybridQA, accepted as a long paper at EMNLP main 2023
 * **Exchange Semester - Computer Science & Enginering**, Politecnico di Milano, Fall 2021
   * **94.67%**
   * Courses : Deep Learning, Recommender Systems, Multi-Agent Systems, Data and Information Quality